Skip to main content

 Are Rottweilers good family dogs?

-They can be loyal and affectionate in structured households with consistent training.
+They can be loyal and affectionate in structured households with consistent training and early socialization.
+Size and protective instincts mean experienced handling makes a meaningful difference.

 Do Rottweilers shed?